 The Hawke Report (1988) was criticised for its lack of consultation with tertiary institutions and generated much negative reaction (Perris, 1998) for its recommendations.
-These recommendations includ-Authority, funding formulas, a requirement for students to contribute to tuition costs by paying a standard fee and the setting up of a student loan scheme (Gobbi, 1998).
+These recommendations included the establishment of a National Qualifications Authority, funding formulas, a requirement for students to contribute to tuition costs by paying a standard fee and the setting up of a student loan scheme (Gobbi, 1998).
 This had impacts on the apprenticeship system, given the increased amount of training being undertaken in the polytechnic sector.